- I'm noticing lots of red, bumpy bites on myself in the morning, could I have Bedbugs?

 We recommend identifying the point-of-entry and installing a humane door over this area.
 This will humanely remove the squirrels inside the flue, but not allow them to get back in.
 The challenge we face at this time of year, is that we are near baby season, and if there is a litter inside, we may have to wait until the babies are mobile (unless we can physically remove the litter ourselves), then we can proceed with our installation.

 Yes, CARE Pest is one of the pioneers of humane pest control.
 This term refers to pest control where the animals are harmed as little as possible but still effectively removed from your dwelling.
-CARE Pest was the first ever company to work with the BC SPCA to achieve humane pest control certification.
+CARE Pest has had discussions with the BC SPCA to further improve the humaneness of their practices.